apache/arrow/docs/source/developers/guide/introduction.rst

 Here are the basic steps needed to get set up and contribute to Arrow.
 This is meant as a checklist and also to have an overall picture.

-For complete instructions please follow :ref:`step_by_step` - a step-by-step guide or R and Python :ref:`tutorial-index` for an example of adding a basic feature.
+For complete instructions please follow :ref:`step_by_step` (a step-by-step guide) or R and Python :ref:`tutorial-index` for an example of adding a basic feature.